linghengqian/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/graalvm-native-image.en.md

       - "3307:3307"
 ```

+## Usage Restrictions

+### Build a statically linked GraalVM Native Image

-If the user does not make any changes to the Git Source,
+If the user does not make any changes to Git Source,
-the above mentioned command will use `container-registry.oracle.com/os/oraclelinux:9-slim` in https://yum.oracle.com/oracle-linux-downloads.html as the Base Docker Image.
+the above mentioned command will use `gcr.io/distroless/java-base-debian12:latest` as the Base Docker Image.

-But if the user wants to use a smaller Docker Image such as `scratch`, `alpine:3`, `gcr.io/distroless/base-debian12`,
+But if users want to use smaller Docker Images such as `scratch`, `alpine:3`, `gcr.io/distroless/base-debian12`
-`gcr.io/distroless/java-base-debian12` or `gcr.io/distroless/static-debian12` as the Base Docker Image,
+or `gcr.io/distroless/static-debian12` as Base Docker Image,
-the user may need to add `--static`,
-`--libc=musl` or `--static-nolibc` to the `Maven Profile` of `pom.xml` as required by https://www.graalvm.org/jdk23/reference-manual/native-image/guides/build-static-executables/ and other operations such as `buildArgs`.
+users may need to add `--static`, `--libc=musl` or `--static-nolibc` to `buildArgs` of `Maven Profile` of `pom.xml`
+according to the requirements of https://www.graalvm.org/jdk23/reference-manual/native-image/guides/build-static-executables/,
+and other operations.

 Building a statically linked GraalVM Native Image requires more system dependencies,
-and currently does not support building statically linked GraalVM Native Images for environments such as Linux (aarch64).
+and currently only supports building a statically linked GraalVM Native Image for Linux (amd64) environment.
 Fully statically linked GraalVM Native Images use musl libc.
 Most Linux systems come with outdated musl, such as Ubuntu 22.04.5 LTS which uses [musl (1.2.2-4) unstable](https://packages.ubuntu.com/jammy/musl).
 Users always need to build and install a new version of musl from source.
+A more reasonable operation is to execute the build process in the Docker Container.

 Also note that some third-party Maven dependencies will require more system libraries to be installed in the `Dockerfile`,
 so make sure to adjust the contents of `pom.xml` and `Dockerfile` under `distribution/proxy-native` according to your usage.

-## Observability
+### Observability

 The observability provided by ShardingSphere Proxy in the form of GraalVM Native Image is not consistent with [observability](/cn/user-manual/shardingsphere-proxy/observability).